MicrosoftDocs/sql-docs/docs/t-sql/statements/create-remote-table-as-select-parallel-data-warehouse.md

  To help prevent accidental data loss or corruption, the user account that is used to copy from the appliance to the destination database should have only the minimum required permissions on the destination database.

  Connection settings allow you to connect to the SMP [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] instance with SSL protecting user name and password data, but with actual data being sent unencrypted in clear text.
-When this occurs, a malicious user could intercept the CREATE REMOTE TABLE statement text, which contains the [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] user name and password to log onto the SMP [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] instance.
+When this occurs, a malicious user could intercept the CREATE REMOTE TABLE statement text, which contains the [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] user name and password to sign in to the SMP [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] instance.
 To avoid this risk, use data encryption on the connection to the SMP [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] instance.

 ## <a id="Examples"></a> Examples